Hair Loss in Men

 Most of these men will suffer from androgenetic alopecia, also known as male pattern hair loss (MPHL) or male pattern baldness (MPB).

-If you’re faced with hair loss, why not get in touch?
+If you’re faced with male hair loss, why not get in touch?
 Our trusted medical team in Singapore offers a wide range of male hair loss treatment solutions to suit your individual needs and budget.
 One of the most effective ways to solve baldness is by using a surgical technique known as hair transplant.

 What Is Androgenetic Alopecia?